Phlanka Logo

 Loading a preset

-Click the preset dropdown at the top of the relevant tab and select the preset you want.
-All saved values are immediately applied to the fields on that tab.
+Select the preset from the dropdown on the relevant tab.
+All saved values are immediately applied.
 You can then adjust individual fields without affecting the saved preset.

 Deleting a preset

-Select the preset in the dropdown and click Delete Preset.
-A confirmation dialog appears before the preset is permanently removed.
+Select the preset and click Delete Preset.
+A confirmation dialog appears.
 Deleted presets cannot be recovered.

 Tips & Troubleshooting